 If you are not prepared, you will not have enough time to react on Black Friday.
 We can provide more resources, but cannot optimize your website or CMS at the last possible moment.

-During November 23rd 2018 we might not have the chance to react on the spur of the moment as we usually do.
-That's why I recommend:
+During Black Friday we might not have the chance to react on the spur of the moment as we usually do.
+That’s why I recommend:

 Plan on time to sell more!